atlasH2020-templates/field_monitoring/README.md

 **Satellite Vegetation Index**

-- **Description**: Returns the estimated NDVI images for the requested field and time period.
+- **Description**: Returns the estimated Fused NDVI images for the requested field and time period.
 - **Input**: Request body only, containing:
 	- the field unique reference code,
 	- the start date of the growing season, and